 We acquire Mortgages only from sellers we approve.
-As Administrator, we are responsible for supervising the servicing of the Mortgages in PC Pools.
-We contract with mortgage servicers we have approved to perform most servicing functions on our behalf and in accordance with standards that we have established and that we may change from time to time.
+We are responsible for supervising the servicing of the Mortgages and we contract with mortgage servicers we have approved to perform most servicing functions on our behalf and in accordance with standards we have established and may change from time to time.
 We approve sellers and servicers of Mortgages based on a number of factors, including their financial condition, operational capability and mortgage origination and servicing experience.
 The seller or servicer of a Mortgage need not be the originator of that Mortgage.